-The company states the standard terms for zero logging.
-They don’t track and store browsing data, personal information and IP addresses.
+The company states the standard terms for zero-logging.
+They don’t track and store browsing data, personal information, and IP addresses.

 It’s the lack of details that makes us skittish.
 Do they track connection times?
 Which specific details of ours are kept and for how long.
 The fact that the company is based in the US means that they would be subject to US law, and therefore may by law have to keep more records than those based outside of the 14 eyes intelligence community.

 StrongVPN mentions nothing about Torrent and P2P connections on its site.
-We get the feeling that by being placed within the US, it has to be pretty careful about what it publicly says about actions which are illegal.
+We get the feeling that by being placed within the US, it has to be pretty careful about what it publicly says about actions that are illegal.

 However, by its nature of being secure and with a zero logs policy there is no reason StrongVPN would be just as suitable for Torrents as any other provider, and as we talk about later it provides good speeds across the 25+ countries it operates in.